Taking popular heartburn drugs for prolonged periods has been linked to serious kidney problems, including kidney failure.

 The team says the onset of acute kidney problems is not a reliable warning sign for clinicians to detect a decline in kidney function among patients taking proton pump inhibitors.

-The findings suggest kidney problems can develop silently and gradually over time, eroding kidney function and leading to long-term kidney damage or even renal failure.
+The results indicate kidney problems can develop silently and gradually over time, eroding kidney function and leading to long-term kidney damage or even renal failure.

 Patients should be cautioned to tell their doctors if they’re taking PPIs and only use the drugs when necessary.